|Rollsigns from St. Thomas, ON

 Lines began operating non-contracted privately run service in the city.
 By the end of 1932, however,

-didn't reappear until April of 1950, when Bluebird Coach Lines began their operations in the city.
+reappear until April of 1950, when Bluebird Coach Lines began their operations in the city.
+In 1953,

-Later, in 1953, St. Thomas Coach Lines took over service.
-Charterways Transportation Ltd. acquired
+St. Thomas Coach Lines took over service.
+Charterways Transportation Ltd. acquired the company in

-the company in 1960, and continued city transit operations until 1983, when Lewis Bus Lines took over
+1960, and continued city transit operations until 1983, when Lewis Bus Lines took over the contract.

-the contract.
-Charterways was reissued the contract in 1994 and continues to provide service today.
+Charterways was reissued the contract in 1994 and operated service until 2008, when the contract was

-at Baker Auto Wreckers in London, Ontario, in March of 2001.
+found at Baker Auto Wreckers in London, Ontario in March of 2001.